 Make the Cut(s)With careful review, you will find ways to cut back those 250 calories a day: the milk in your cereal ... the can of soda you drink daily ... the butter on your toast.

 Making little changes like these will really add up in the long run.

 Check the calorie content of the foods you recorded in your food diary on paper or keep your actual food diary online with About.com's Calorie Count.
-Pay attention to serving sizes -- if your portion consisted of two servings, be sure to double the calories.
+Pay attention to serving sizes, make sure you eat the right amount of food and if your portion consisted of two servings, be sure to double the calories.
 Use a measuring cup or scale to measure your portions until you learn to "eyeball" them.

 Next, find foods you can do without altogether, reduce portions of, or switch for lower-calorie alternatives.